SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Recursive scanning

 Recursive scanning allows for entries to activate other entries or be activated by others, enabling complex interactions and dependencies between different World Info entries.
-This feature can significantly enhance the dynamic nature of your storytelling or role-playing scenarios.
+This feature can significantly enhance the dynamic nature of your creative scenarios.
 Whether recursive scanning is enabled can be controlled with the global setting **Recursive Scan**.
 There are three options available to control recursion for each entry: